lehtiolab/nf-labelcheck/docs/usage.md

 The MS fragmentation activation method used, used by the IsobaricQuant program from OpenMS.
 Default is `hcd`, but `cid`, `etd` can also be used.

 ### `--instrument`
 The MS instrument type used to be passed to the MSGF+ search engine.
-Defaults to "qe", but can also be one of [orbi, lowres, tof].
+Defaults to `qe`, but can also be one of `[orbi, lowres, tof]`.
 See the [MSGF+ documentation](https://msgfplus.github.io/msgfplus/MSGFPlus.html) for more info.

 ### `--outdir`
 The output directory where the results will be saved.